21st Century Wire

-RFID chips can also be hacked and disabled using basic, inexpensive electronic equipment available from your local electronic shop.
+RFID chips can also be hacked and disabled using basic, inexpensive electronic equipment.
 In addition to this, it’s important to point out that legions of ‘white hat’ hackers (many of whom could easily be confused with authentic libertarians) have done incredible work in recent years to expose the futility of State-sponsored big brother technologies, helping in some way to keep the governing and corporate elite in check.

 In a world that some might say constitutes many more consumers than it does deep thinkers, technology is steaming ahead in an unrestrained fashion.
 If mankind was ever presented with an opportunity to start asking the hard questions and identifying the real dilemmas, it is right here and right now.

 To delay any serious discussion about the nature of new technology and its place alongside the human race is to deny any of the inherent responsibilities that we are entrusted with as a race on this planet.
 There is a very real quickening taking place before our eyes, and there is a risk that certain technological applications could supplant a valuable set of commonly understood, fundamental languages and human values.